ATHLETIC TRAINING TIP OF THE WEEK

 Treatment for a concussion consists of total physical and mental rest.
 The recovery period will vary based on many factors including age, gender, and symptom severity.
 If you have sustained a blow or force to the head during practice, report immediately to your Athletic Trainer for evaluation and referral as needed.

 Overtraining, also known as burnout, is becoming a more widespread physical and mental health issue among the youth, high school and collegiate athletic population over the past decade.
 Athletes have become bigger, faster and stronger at a younger age.
-With this increase in performance capacity, it is only natural that practice and workouts become longer and more intense than in previous years.
+With this increase in the performance capacity, it is only natural that practice and workouts become longer and more intense than in previous years.

 The issue arising is that, even with the increased capacity and resistance to fatigue, athletes tend to neglect the most important and key factor to optimal performance—rest.
 The recovery process from workouts and from extended practice is how athletes increase their performance level.
 Without adequate rest and recovery, the body will continue to break down and become catabolic.
-Being in a catabolic state, or continual breakdown of muscle fibers, glycogen stores, and other energy sources, causes a negative impact upon performance thus making workouts and activity suffer.
+Being in a catabolic state, or continual breakdown of muscle fibers, glycogen stores, and other energy sources, causes a negative impact on performance thus making workouts and activity suffer.
 If an athlete continually does not recovery from workouts and does not get proper rest, the body will adapt to performing at subpar levels.
 This will eventually lead to injury, health issues, and long-term kinesthetic problems.

 The best way to avoid overtraining is to allow for 24 hours between high-intensity training sessions, and having lower intensity sessions between these higher intensity sessions.
 Allow one full 24 hour period of rest from activity per week.
 For more information consult your Athletic Trainer.